 Will it be held against me in the divorce if I get another woman pregnant?

-I have been asked by potential clients on whether it would be held against them in the divorce if they got another woman pregnant?
+Potential clients have asked me whether it would be held against them in the divorce if they got another woman pregnant?

 I have also had the flip side of the question asked on whether being pregnant by another man would be held against them in the divorce.

 As discussed above adultery can be established by either direct or circumstantial evidence.
 Pregnancy would be pretty good direct evidence of adultery.
-Below we will discuss how once adultery is proven how it can be used by the party not at fault to ask for a disproportionate share of the community estate.
+Below we will discuss how once adultery is proven, the party not at fault can use it to ask for a disproportionate share of the community estate.

 In Texas adultery requires sexual intercourse.
 Certain sexual encounters that are not specifically intercourse are not legally considered adultery.